cchen408/paypal/README.md

+# Chris @ PayPal
+This github page documents my journey at PayPal.

+You can find most of my contributions at PayPal in chronological order here.

+---

 # minima

 Welcome to your new Jekyll theme!
 In this directory, you'll find the files you need to be able to package up your theme into a gem.
 Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.